Home > Programs > Composition > Composition Competition

 Q. What is the time zone for the submission deadline?

 A. Your submitted composition(s) must be received before 12 midnight, Eastern Standard Time (as in New York or Washington, DC).
-In other words, when we receive your submission, the time stamp on the email must be no later than 11:59:59 on May 30, 2022 (EST).
-Compositions received after midnight, if even on the first second of May 31, will be disqualified.
+In other words, when we receive your submission, the time stamp on the email must be no later than 11:59:59 on May 31, 2024 (EST).
+Compositions received after midnight, if even during the first few seconds of June, 2024, will be disqualified.

 Q. Can I submit a multi-movement composition?